The Wizard of Oz: Music

 The Wizard of Oz is famous for its musical selections and soundtrack.
 Its songs were composed by Harold Arlen, with lyrics by E. Y. "Yip" Harburg.
 They won the Academy Award for Best Original Song for "Over the Rainbow".
 The song ranks first in the AFI's 100 Years...100 Songs and the Recording Industry Association of America's "365 Songs of the Century".

 MGM composer Herbert Stothart, a well-known Hollywood composer and songwriter, won the Academy Award for Best Original Score.

 Georgie Stoll was associate conductor, and screen credit was given to George Bassman, Murray Cutter, Ken Darby and Paul Marquardt for orchestral and vocal arrangements.
-(As usual, Roger Edens was also heavily involved as an unbilled musical associate to Freed.)
+(As usual, Roger Edens was also heavily involved as a protégé for Freed.)

+As the vocal arranger, Darby was responsible for the voices for the Munchkins and the Winkies.
+Since speeding up the vocal tracks was not possible at the time, Darby suggested to Douglas Shearer, the head of MGM's sound department, to use a metronome to record at 60 feet-per-minute rather than the standard 90.
+Shearer replied it was not possible, but instead they manufactured a new gear for the sound-recording machine.
+The King's Men, a quartet Darby had formed in 1928, were asked to record the vocals for the Lollipop Guild at a less slower rate, which was then played back one-fourth higher in pitch.
+For the Winkies, Darby used the exact opposite technique by recording the vocals at a faster-than-normal speed.

 The songs were recorded on the studio's scoring stage before filming.
 Several of the recordings were completed while Ebsen was still with the cast.
-Although he had to be dropped from the cast because of a dangerous reaction to his aluminum powder makeup, his singing voice remained on the soundtrack (as mentioned in the notes for the CD Deluxe Edition).
+Although he had to be dropped from the cast because of a dangerous reaction to his aluminum powder makeup, Ebsen's singing voice remained on the soundtrack (as mentioned in the notes for the CD Deluxe Edition).
 He can be heard in the group vocals of "We're Off to See the Wizard".

 Bolger's original recording of "If I Only Had a Brain" was far more sedate than the version in the film.
 During filming, Cukor and LeRoy decided a more energetic rendition better suited Dorothy's initial meeting with the Scarecrow, and it was rerecorded.
 The original version was considered lost until a copy was discovered in 2009.